Routing single photons with quantum emitters coupled to nanostructures: Experimental demonstrations of single-photon switches by emitter platform

-Here we give a brief overview of photon switching experiments performed using atomic ensembles.
-These experiments are usually performed in free space as opposed to nanophotonic structures, but there has been significant progress in photon switching with atomic ensembles in the last few decades, and therefore a short survey is presented here.
+We now give a brief overview of photon switching experiments performed in other platforms, first considering atomic ensembles.
+Atomic ensemble experiments are usually performed in free space as opposed to nanophotonic structures, but there has been significant progress in photon switching with these systems in the last few decades, and therefore a short survey is presented here.
 Atomic ensemble devices typically consist of a vapor or gas-phase sample of identical atoms (usually a single isotope of rubidium), often at low temperatures, however warm gas experiments have also been performed~\cite{Novikova2004, Dawes2005}.
 EIT has been used in a number of switching experiments with atomic ensembles, in the form of Rydberg-EIT.
 This involves applying a control pulse to promote an atom in the ensemble to a Rydberg state (an excited state with high principal quantum number $n$).
 Due to the van der Waals interaction between the atoms, which scales with a high power of $n$, the energy levels of surrounding atoms within the “blockade radius” are shifted out of resonance with subsequent pulses, preventing their excitation~\cite{Urban2009}.
 In a switching experiment, a control pulse applied to the ensemble will prevent the absorption of a target pulse within the blockade radius, enabling EIT.
 This technique has been used to develop a number of optical switching experiments.